scottinsactown/ETL-Project/README.md

 # ETL-Project

 The goal of this project was to build out a comprehensive database for how energy flows in California.
-We established a solid set of data on renewable energy in California with our first class project, but we wanted to continue to expand the work.
-We sought out additional ways to gather data based on the skills taught in class with three particular goals in mind: find renewable energy information for after 2017, incorporate non-renewable energy production data, and identify hourly demand data.
+We established a solid set of data on renewable energy in California in an earlierproject, and we wanted to continue to expand the work.
+We sought out additional ways to gather data based with three particular goals in mind: find more recent renewable energy information, incorporate non-renewable energy production data, and identify hourly demand data.

 Execution Instructions
 -